zeyad-mansour/lunar/README.md

 Lunar can be modified to work with a variety of FPS games; however, it is currently configured for Fortnite.
 Besides being general purpose, the main advantage of using Lunar is that it is virtually undetectable by anti-cheat software (no memory is meddled with).

-The basis of Lunar's player detection is the [YOLOv5](https://github.com/ultralytics/yolov5) architecture written in the PyTorch framework
+The basis of Lunar's player detection is the [YOLOv5](https://github.com/ultralytics/yolov5) architecture written in the PyTorch framework.

 https://user-images.githubusercontent.com/45726273/116477665-eb14fe80-a84a-11eb-9a14-7b413d2933d7.mp4

 ## Installation

-1. Install a version of [Python](https://www.python.org/downloads/) 3.8 or later
+1. Install a version of [Python](https://www.python.org/downloads/) 3.8 or later.

 2. Navigate to the root directory.
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary dependencies
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary dependencies.

 ```
 pip install -r requirements.txt